Seeta Indrani

-Seeta Indrani (born 20 April 1963) is an English dancer and actress.
+Seeta Indrani (born 20 April 1963) is a British dancer and actress from London.

 Biography

 Performance

 After graduation as a dancer from the London Contemporary Dance School, Indrani took the role of Cassandra in the original 1981 West End production of Cats by Andrew Lloyd Webber.
 She then undertook various pieces of stage work, including seasons at the Royal National Theatre, The Royal Exchange, and the Royal Shakespeare Company.

 Indrani then took the role for which she is best known, WPC Norika Datta, in the ITV drama The Bill from 1989 to 1998.
 She was voted Best Supporting Actress by the Asian Film Academy in 1995, and best actress in 1996.
 In 2019, Seeta Indrani shared her memories of The Bill during an in-depth interview about her life and career.